djwisdom/serenityos-icons/README.md

 ## Unofficial SerenityOS Icon Themes

-Image above is my rendition of SerenityOS's catdog in pixelart and of Ladybug (I tried :^) )

 This repo is my humble effort to try and produce icons for SerenityOS.
 All my icons are made using SerenityOS's own Pixel Paint application (where possible).